A group of students laughing in Guildhall square

 • Stonewall - an organisation centred on LGBTQ+ rights which campaigns and provides help and advice.

-• Galop - a charity which supports LGBTQ+ individuals who have experienced abuse or violence.
+• Galop - a charity which supports LGBT+ individuals who have experienced abuse or violence.

 • Girl Up - an organisation which aims to advance women’s skills, rights, and opportunities.